 Feel free to check out our other wedding speech guides down below.
 Here we give you guides for the perfect speech on your wedding day (or anyone else speaking).

 - Wedding Speech Handy Hints – A great straight forward guide for all wedding speeches

 - Bride Speech

 - Maid Of Honour Speech – You Are Here 🙂

 - Cringy And Worst Wedding Speech Guide – A basic guide of what NOT to do

 Let us know if this guide help you with writing you speech.
-Have you been to a wedding and heard a great maid of honour speech?
+Have you been to a wedding and heard a great maid of honour speech / matron of honour speech guide?
 Or did you hear one that could have been better?
+When you did your maid of honour speech, was there anything you think we should add?
 Let us know and join the discussion below 🙂